Hawaii COVID-19 Test Requirements

 Official Pre-Travel Testing Program now allows the bypass of quarantine

-Hawaii's pre-testing travel program has now effectively opened up the islands to visitors, as long as they bring along proof of a negative COVID-19 test and complete a State Dept. of Agriculture paper form (which is distributed on all flights) prior to arrival within the state.
+Hawaii's pre-travel testing program has now effectively opened up the islands to visitors, as long as they bring along proof of a negative COVID-19 test from a state-approved trusted testing partner and complete a State Dept. of Agriculture paper form (which is distributed on all flights) prior to arrival within the state.

-Fortunately, some of the confusion surrounding testing and how many tests will be required were cleared up in a recent press conference.
-We've updated this site to reflect those changes/clarifications.
-We recognize questions remain about testing availability.
-Frankly, the entire rollout of this program has been a bit messy, with ongoing rule/policy changes, and we are doing our best here at GoUS Hawaii to keep abreast of official updates so we can pass that information along to you in as timely and as accurate a manner as possible.
+We recognize that the official rollout of the pre-travel testing program has been a bit confusing, with ongoing rule/policy changes, new partners being added/updated, and we are doing our best to keep abreast of official updates.
 We will continue to closely monitor this situation and provide additional updates from official state sources, as they become available to us on this page.
 Travelers may also want to sign up for our weekly email updates that we're currently sending about the status of Hawaii's reopening.

 Trans-pacific pre-arrival test details